cabforum/smime/SBR.md

 3. **Business Entity Subjects**: Unless verified under subsection (6), Items listed in [Section 3.2.3.2.1](#32321-verification-requirements) (3) (A) through (C) above, MUST be verified directly with, or obtained directly from, the Registration Agency in the Applicant's Jurisdiction of Registration.
 Such verification MAY be performed by means of a Qualified Government Information Source, a Qualified Governmental Tax Information Source, or by direct contact with the Registration Agency in person or via mail, e-mail, Web address, or telephone, using an address or phone number obtained directly from the Qualified Government Information Source, Qualified Governmental Tax Information Source or Registration Agency, or from a Qualified Independent Information Source.
 In addition, the CA MUST validate a Principal Individual associated with the Business Entity pursuant to the requirements in subsection (4), below.

 4. **Principal Individual**: A Principal Individual associated with the Business Entity MUST be validated in a face-to-face setting.
-The CA MAY rely upon a face-to-face validation of the Principal Individual performed by the Registration Agency, provided that the CA has evaluated the validation procedure and concluded that it satisfies the requirements of the Guidelines for face-to-face validation procedures.
-Where no face-to-face validation was conducted by the Registration Agency, or the Registration Agency's face-to-face validation procedure does not satisfy the requirements of the Guidelines, the CA SHALL perform face-to-face validation.
+The CA MAY rely upon a face-to-face validation of the Principal Individual performed by the Registration Agency, provided that the CA has evaluated the validation procedure and concluded that it satisfies the requirements for face-to-face validation procedures.
+Where no face-to-face validation was conducted by the Registration Agency, or the Registration Agency's face-to-face validation procedure does not comply with this Requirement, the CA SHALL perform face-to-face validation.

    A.  **Face-To-Face Validation**: The face-to-face validation MUST be conducted before either an employee of the CA, a Latin Notary, a Notary (or equivalent in the Applicant's jurisdiction), a Lawyer, or Accountant (Third-Party Validator).
 The Principal Individual(s) MUST present the following documentation (Vetting Documents) directly to the Third-Party Validator: